 CODE OF CIVIL PROCEDURE IN POLAND

 Poland's legal structure is based on a civil law system derived from the Roman law tradition.
 The Constitution of Poland is the supreme law of the land.
 It outlines the fundamental rights and freedoms of citizens, the organization of the state, and the powers and functions of the different branches of government.
+Click here for How the Hague Convention Simplifies International Process Service.

 JURISDICTION IN POLAND

 The Polish legal system mandates a two-instance trial format.
 If a party feels that the decision made by the court of the first instance is unjust, the concept of two-instance procedures allows it to appeal the decision to a higher court.
 Hence, the party may file an appeal of the court's decision.
 The higher court receives the appeal and rules on it.
 However, the Polish court system is not based on a jury, as in many common-law states.
 A single experienced judge typically handles all matters at the trial and a panel of three on appeal.
 The use of lay judges, as opposed to juries, is permitted under Polish law, though only in a few instances involving labor, family, and criminal law.
+Click Here for Frequently Asked Questions About Process Servers!

 Factual and legal arguments may be made in an appeal to the court of the second instance.
 While a court of appeals judgment is considered final, it may be disputed by filing a cassation appeal with the Supreme Court.
 Only specific sorts of disputes ( most non-monetary claims and monetary claims above PLN 50,000) are eligible for a cassation appeal, and only on issues of law.
+Click here for information on How Rush Process Service Can Expedite Your Case.

-The case is returned to the Supreme Court for review if any of the above mentioned conditions are met and thrown out otherwise.
+The case is returned to the Supreme Court for review if any of the abovementioned conditions are met and thrown out otherwise.
 The Polish legal system is founded on statutes, although the Supreme Court's decisions significantly impact subordinate courts' jurisprudence.

 PRE-ACTION PROCEDURE IN POLAND